 Further Help And Advice

 You may want to talk through any concerns with a specialist continence nurse or GP.

-You can also register for one of our Just Can’t Wait toilet cards from our help and information section.
+You can also register for a Just Can’t Wait toilet card from our help and information section.